Planting a Bare-root Tree Seedling

 - If the roots are fibrous, hold your tree upright in the planting area and spread the roots out.
 Make a rough circle a few inches past the roots.

 - Remove all grass from the planting area.
-Set aside for later use.
+Shake off soil for later use.

 - Don’t dig deep.
-Planting trees too deep can cause premature death.
-The hole should only be deep enough so the tap roots do not bend.
+Planting trees too deep can kill them.
+The hole should only be deep enough so the tap root does not bend.
 The root flare should be level with the original soil level.
 To test that, place a stick or shovel handle across the top of the hole.
 Hold the tree against the stick so that the first root is the same height as the stick laying across the top.

 - Slope the sides of your hole.
 It should be wider than it is deep.
 Rough up smooth clayey edges.

-- Place grass and removed soil at the bottom of the hole to make a firm mound in the center.
-If your tree has a tap root, make a hole in the mound or carefully pile soil against the taproot while holding the sapling.
+- Place some soil at the bottom of the hole to make a firm mound in the center.
+If your tree has a tap root, make a hole in the mound or carefully pile soil against the taproot while holding the sapling at the proper depth.

 - Test the height by setting the tree on the mound and checking the root flare against the soil level.
 Adjust as needed.
 Planting at the right depth is critical.

-- Gently spread the roots over the mound so that none are turned to the side.
+- Gently spread the roots over the mound so that none are turned or bent.
 Prune out any damaged or strongly curved roots.
 If needed, widen the hole or dig a trench past the hole edge for a very long root.
 If roots curve to the side they may strangle the tree as they grow.

-- Gently place the soil you took out back into the hole to cover the roots and bury the grass.
+- Gently place the soil you took out back into the hole to cover the roots.
+Discard the grass.
 Hold the tree while you do this to keep the root flare at the surface.